-However, students and teachers have recently been strongly requested to stand up for Hinomaru and sing Kimigayo in matriculation and graduation ceremonies at public elementary schools, junior high schools and senior high schools.
-There have been cases in which teachers who refused to do so have been subject to disciplinary actions.
+However, students and teachers have recently been strongly requested to stand up for Hinomaru and to sing Kimigayo in matriculation and graduation ceremonies at public schools, at all three grade of elementary, and junior or senior high schools.
+Teachers refused to do so, and have been subject to disciplinary actions.

-[1] Cases in Tokyo Prefecture
+[1] Cases in Tokyo Metropole

-In 2003, the Tokyo Board of Education instructed teachers to stand up and sing Kimigayo in face of Hinomaru at matriculation and graduation ceremonies at public schools.
-Since then, more than 400 teachers have received disciplinary measures such as warnings, salary reductions or suspensions have been taken against teachers who refused to stand up and thus acted against the Board's instruction.
+In 2003, the Tokyo Board of Education instructed teachers to stand up and to sing Kimigayo in face of Hinomaru at matriculation and graduation ceremonies at public schools.
+Since then, more than 400 teachers have received disciplinary measures such as warnings, salary reductions or suspensions from office.
+These measures have been taken clearly against teachers who refused to stand up and thus acted against the Board's instruction.